Ulva Island-Te Wharawhara Marine Reserve: Flora and fauna

-Brachiopod (lamp shells), an ancient filter-feeding shellfish that live live on both rock and sediment, thrive in the inlet at depths of less than 20 metres.
+Brachiopod (lamp shells), an ancient filter-feeding shellfish that live on both rock and sediment, thrive in the inlet at depths of less than 20 metres.
 These shellfish were abundant in prehistoric oceans 300 to 550 million years ago, but are now relatively rare.
 The inlet is one of the most accessible viewing spots for the shellfish in the world.

 Kina, sea cucumbers and starfish also thrive in the inlet waters.
 Divers also encounter carpet shark, Banded Wrasse, Stewart Island blue cod and lion's mane jellyfish.

 The inlet also has the widest variety of seaweed in New Zealand, including 56 brown, 31 green and 174 red species.
 The seaweed forests provide a habitat for a diverse range of fish, invertebrates and marine mammals.
 Meadows of small red seaweed grow on the sand, helping to stabilise the sediment while providing an important shelter for scallops and surface for spat and larvae.
 There is also a forest of giant kelp (Macrocystis pyrifera).

 Fur seals, sea lions and yellow-eyed penguins often visit the inlet.